-The Grande Ronde is an easier alternative to rivers such as the Rogue, where Class 3-4 whitewater is more demanding, permits are required in advance, and crowds flock in summer.
+The Grande Ronde is an easier alternative to rivers such as the Rogue, where Class 3-4 white-water is more demanding, permits are required in advance, and crowds flock in summer.
 Early June and holiday weekends at the Grande Ronde are busy, but quiet awaits at most other times.
+This stream is the perfect, relatively easy summer escape until levels in dry years might drop too low in August.